Hi, I'm Lee Kezar

 I'm also a Visiting Scholar in the LexLab under Dr. Naomi Caselli at Boston University's Deaf Center.

-✨ I'm looking for industry-based internships (for May 2024) and full-time roles (starting January 2025)!
+✨ I'm looking for full-time roles beginning May 2025!
 See my résumé

 As language technologies like ChatGPT gain popularity, deaf people who predominantly use a sign language to communicate are increasingly left behind.
 To help make these technologies more accessible, I use to make models that can .
 My current work focuses on , leveraging to improve model , , and .